alicepennec/Repo1/README.md

 Kings of the galaxy is a volleyball game with two players.
 The game starts when a player jumps to kick the ball to the opposite direction.
 If the ball touches the floor, the opponent get one point.
 The game ends when a player reaches 3 points.

 ## MVP
-Minimum valuable properties that make my game works are the following:
 - game has a main character that moves horizontally and vertically by jumping
-- ball is moving from one side to the the other one
+- ball is moving from one side to the other one
 - player has to kick the ball to start the game
+- if the ball touches the floor the point goes to a specific player
 - first player reaching 3 points wins

-- a win/lose game
-- 3 different screens : introduction screen / game screen / end screen
 - restart option (loop)
-- Javascript language : basic Javascript, Classes, Document Object Model

 ## Backlog
 - ~~create two different screens depending on the winner~~